pmaji/crypto-whale-watching-app/README.md

 > python app.py

-Then open up your broswer and type in the set of numbers that pop up in terminal, which should look similar to "127.0.0.1:8050".
+Then open up your browser and type in the set of numbers that pop up in terminal, which should look similar to "127.0.0.1:8050".

 ## Support Needed